accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 #### [Criterion 11.15](#crit-11-15) [A] Is an alternative method available for each identification or control functionality of the application that relies on the use of [biological characteristics](glossaire.md#biological-characteristics) of the user? {id="crit-11-15"}

 **[Test 11.15.1](#test-11-15-1):** Does each identification or control functionality of the application that relies on the use of a user's biological characteristics meet one of these conditions? {id="test-11-15-1"}
-- Is there an alternative that does not rely on a user's biological characteristics?
+- There is an alternative that does not rely on a user's biological characteristics;
 - There is an alternative that relies on a biological characteristic of the user that is sufficiently different.

 ##### Evaluation methodology {class="disclosure methodo"}